IDG Enterprise’s Survey Details Enterprise Cloud Strategy and Vendor Opportunities

 - In addition to investing in cloud computing solutions, 68% of organizations strongly agree/agree that the IT organization had to grow skillsets to keep up with cloud developments.

 - Two-thirds of organizations (66%) believe that cloud computing is a very/somewhat important enabler of business innovation.

 - By a significant margin, the number one barrier to implementing cloud strategies is security (70%), followed by concerns about accessing information (40%) and concerns about information governance (37%).

 “Cloud computing solutions enable increased IT innovation, agility and reduce long term IT costs,” said Bob Melk, SVP, group publisher & CMO, IDG Enterprise.
 “Cloud computing solution providers have the opportunity to become a strategic partner as cloud investments increasingly fuel business strategy.
 To facilitate a conversation between IT decision-makers and solution providers and advance the cloud agenda, IDG Enterprise and IDC established The Cloud Leadership Forum, June 12-14, 2012 in Santa Clara, CA. For the 3rd consecutive year, conference attendees will discuss the complexities of organizational and infrastructural changes that are required to truly realize the benefits of cloud.”

-To receive the complete study results contact Bob Melk at email@example.com.
+To receive the complete study results contact Sue Yanovitch at firstname.lastname@example.org.